header-logotype

 How Long Does It Take to Get Rid of Lice?

-While lice treatment can kill lice in just a few hours, it is necessary to remove nits with a special nit comb after lice treatment to keep the problem from coming back.
+While lice treatment can kill lice in just a few hours, it is necessary to remove nits with a special lice comb after lice treatment to keep the problem from coming back.
 Effective follow-up includes combing a prescribed number of times for about 3 weeks.
-With LiceDoctors head lice treatment, we'll leave you with customizable follow-up instructions that keep the combing to a minimum.
-We'll also show you how to eliminate the need for washing all the clothes, bedding, pillows, and towels in the house in hot water.

-• Continue Checking for Lice and Nits
+Continue Checking for Lice and Nits

-• There are no lice treatment products that kill nits 100% in one treatment.
+There are no lice treatment products that kill nits 100% in one treatment.
 Even the best prescription chemicals used to treat lice only kill about 75% of the eggs, and most lice shampoo or essential oils will not kill any eggs.
 The very next step to take after lice treatment is to use a lice comb to get rid of lice that survived the treatment and all nits from the infected person.
 You'll spend a couple of hours the first time, more for very long hair, but subsequent comb-outs get faster.
 The combination of topical treatment that can kill lice plus combing is very effective.

-• Try Low-Dose Antihistamines
+Try Low-Dose Antihistamines

-• Just like mosquito bites itch long after the insect leaves, the skin on the scalp, neck, and behind the ears may still itch after you get rid of lice.
+Just like mosquito bites itch long after the insect leaves, the skin on the scalp, neck, and behind the ears may still itch after you get rid of lice.
 Some medications used in lice treatments can cause further irritation.
 A normal over-the-counter antihistamine can reduce scalp itching and redness associated with allergic reactions to lice.
-Follow the directions for dosage from your doctor or on the packaging instructions.
+Follow the directions for dosage from your doctor or on the packaging instructions

-• Restore Moisture with Deep Conditioner or Oil
+Restore Moisture with Deep Conditioner or Oil

-• Monitor for Symptoms of Infection
+Monitor for Symptoms of Infection

-• The body's reaction to lice bites is often an itchy rash on the scalp, parts of the neck close to the scalp, and behind the ears, where head lice live.
+The body's reaction to lice bites is often an itchy rash on the scalp, parts of the neck close to the scalp, and behind the ears, where head lice live.
 Because both an infestation and treatments can cause this symptom, having lice often involves a lot of scratching.
 The nails can break the skin, allowing it to become infected.
 Symptoms of an infection include local swelling, redness, sensitivity, warmth, and possibly even fever or lethargy.
 Seek a doctor's appointment when these dangerous symptoms appear after lice treatment.

 Can Lice Reoccur After Treatment?